Monday, July 11, 2011

 Disclaimer

 :: By using this blog site you understand that this information is not provided in the course of an attorney-client relationship and is not intended to constitute legal advice.
-This blog site should not be used as a substitute for competent legal advice from a licensed attorney in your state.
-This blog site is not intended to be advertising and D. Grant Dickinson does not wish to represent anyone desiring representation based upon viewing this blog site in a state where this blog site fails to comply with all laws and ethical rules of that state.::
+This blog site should not be used as a substitute for competent legal advice from a licensed attorney in your state.::

 COPYRIGHT

-:: (c) 2009-2011 D. Grant Dickinson some rights reserved ::
+:: (c) 2009-2014 D. Grant Dickinson some rights reserved ::